Open Nav

 Show Menu

 What is IDP Fantasy Football?
-What is the Best Strategy?
+Learn The Best IDP Draft Strategy

 In fantasy football, IDP stands for “individual defensive players.”
 Just like on the offensive side, you draft defensive players and then set a weekly lineup to score fantasy points – based on stats in NFL games.